 By: Adam J. Raulerson, MS, LMFT

-While we all know that mental health is important – especially after all the stress and isolation that accompanied COVID-19 – it isn’t just your mood and emotional well-being that are affected by your mental state.
+While we all know that mental health is important – especially after all the stress and isolation that accompanied COVID-19 – it isn’t just your mood and emotional well-being that is affected by your mental state.

 In fact, the mind-body connection is stronger than you may think.
 Experts have found that good mental health can have a direct and positive effect on physical health.
 The opposite is also true – poor mental health can have a negative effect on physical health.

 Now, this doesn’t mean that if you have an occasional bad day or a stressful week that your physical health is going to suffer as a result.
 However, it is an important reminder to not ignore or downplay mental health struggles or chronic stress and anxiety.
-In the same way you listen to your physical health needs, you also need to be mindful of your mental health needs.
+In the same way, you listen to your physical health needs, you also need to be mindful of your mental health needs.

 Let’s take a closer look at how mental health can impact physical health, here are 4 surprising ways they’re connected: